HammadaBE/MERN-stack-project--Rent-a-Car-Website/Backend/UserStories.md

-# User Stories for techNotes
+# User Stories for Khalilocation Website

-1. [ ] Replace current sticky note system
+1. [ ] Implement a Website to manage a rent a car bussines
 2. [ ] Add a public facing page with basic contact info
 3. [ ] Add an employee login to the notes app
 4. [ ] Provide a welcome page after login